AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression

 \section{Sample-wise Adaptive Transfer Learning}

-The success of the feature-wise adaptive transfer learning relies on the assumption that the target signal is sufficiently strong and the source-target contrast possesses a transferable structure, i.e., $\bdk$ is a sparse vector with $h_k^\wedge$ sufficiently large.
-In applications where the source samples' quality is low or unreliable, the source parameter can deviate from that of the target significantly, yielding dense source-target contrasts.
-In this setting, theoretical guarantees of the feature adaptive method~\eqref{obj2} no longer hold due to the hardness of identifying the transferable elements of the sources.
-To address the problem and limit the impact of less informative sources, we introduce a sample-wise adaptive transfer learning method that automatically weights the source samples according to their informative level.
+The success of the feature-wise adaptive transfer learning relies on the assumption that the target signal is sufficiently strong and the target-source contrast possesses a transferable structure, i.e., $\bdk$ is a sparse vector with $h_k^\wedge$ sufficiently large.
+In applications where the source samples' quality is low or unreliable, the source parameter can deviate from that of the target significantly, yielding dense target-source contrasts.
+In this setting, theoretical guarantees of the feature adaptive method~\eqref{obj2} hardly hold due to the hardness of identifying the transferable elements of the sources.
+To address the problem and limit the impact of less informative sources, we introduce a sample-wise adaptive transfer learning method that weights the source samples according to their informative level.

-Let $w = [w_0, \ldots, w_K]$ with $w_k \geq 0$ being the weight assigned to the $k$-th source, and recall that $n_k = n_S$ for $k\in [K]$ and $n_k = n_T$ for $k=0$.
-We propose to estimate the target parameter $\hbz$ by solving:
+Let $\boldsymbol{w} = [w_0, \ldots, w_K]$ with $w_k \geq 0$ being the weight assigned to the $k$-th source, and recall that $n_k = n_S$ for $k\in [K]$ and $n_k = n_T$ for $k=0$.
+We propose to estimate the target parameter $\bz$ by solving:

 where $\lambda_0$, $\lambda_1$ and $\lambda_T$ are nonnegative tuning parameters.